MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 ![ConstantImage Info](/images/tutorials/basicmechanics/ConstantImageInfo.png "ConstantImage Info")

-Placing an object into the Open Inventor scene of the `SoExaminerViewer`, in this case a `SoCube` with *width*, *height*, and *depth* of 10, places the object to the origin of the world coordinate system.
+Placing an object into the Open Inventor Scene of the `SoExaminerViewer`, in this case a `SoCube` with *width*, *height*, and *depth* of 10, places the object to the origin of the world coordinate system.

 ![SoCube in world coordinate system](/images/tutorials/basicmechanics/SoCubeWorldCoordinates.png "SoCube in world coordinate system")